aws-samples/amazon-sumerian-hosts/AWS-Infrastructure-Setup.md

 # AWS Infrastructure Setup

-In order for the included demos, integration tests, and even your own Sumerian Hosts apps to be runnable you will need to set up a few things in your AWS account.
+In order for the included demos, integration tests, and even your own Hosts apps to be runnable you will need to set up a few things in your AWS account.
 The steps below will guide you through creating a **Cognito Identity Pool** that allows the demo applications to talk to two AWS services—**Amazon Polly** and **Amazon Lex**.
 You'll also create an **Amazon Lex chatbot** that powers one of the demos.

-### App Credentials Setup
+## App Credentials Setup

 In order to allow our front-end application to make API calls to Amazon Lex and Amazon Polly we must create authorization credentials that it can use.